 Row 3 ARP/MS = ClockSwing, ClockUnit Multiply, Arp Gate Time, Arp Velocity Rate, Motion Sequence Amplitude, Motion Seq Shape, Motion Seq Smooth, Motion Seq Random

 The cursor highlight (above) is showing the selected PART item - which can be "COMMON" (all Parts together) or any of the 16 potential Synth Parts within the PERFORMANCE.
 This is called "QUICK EDIT" because they allow you to apply offsets to the stored value within the program.
-The CUTOFF knob in the TONE row, for example, offsets the eight potential Filter Cutoff Frequency settings within the currently selected PART (if a LPF is selected for its Elements).
-When editing a single PART, remember, there are 8 Elements, each Element with its own Filter and Filter Cutoff Frequency setting; if you simply want to make the sound brighter adjusting this CUTOFF knob in a positive direction (clockwise), is like applying an offset increase to 8 separate Low Pass Filters.
+The CUTOFF knob in the TONE row, for example, offsets the Filter Cutoff Frequency settings within the currently selected PART (or all PARTs if "Common" is selected).
+When editing a single AWM2 PART, remember, there are 8 Elements, each Element with its own Filter and Filter Cutoff Frequency setting; if you simply want to make the sound brighter adjusting this CUTOFF Knob in a positive direction (clockwise), is like applying an offset increase to 8 separate Low Pass Filters.
 To select the first Knob to offset PART 1's Cutoff Frequency you would select PART , make sure the front panel [TONE] button is illuminated.
 These QUICK EDIT functions allow for overall changes to be made quickly.
 As we will see, you can dive deeper and select a specific Element, a specific Filter and assign one of the Assignable Knobs to it (separate from all others).

 If COMMON is selected that one QUICK EDIT knob could, in theory, be adjusting the Filter of all the PARTs together... similar to the Motif/MOXF-series Quick Access Knobs.
 In the Motif XF, for example, you also have 24 Knob parameters for the selected Part, two of them being assignable (AS1/AS2)...
 Here you have 24 Knob parameters, however, since you have eight Knobs that are *assignable* per Part, you do not see them listed here among the 24 - the 8 AssignKnobs are in addition to the twenty-four dedicated parameter knobs.
 The 8 AssignKnobs have a separate view.